mideind/Velthyding/README.md

 ### Setup and development

 You’ll need to have Node >= 8.10<=14 > and npm >= 5.6 on your machine.
-To install dependancies run
+To install dependencies run

 ```bash
 npm install
 ```

-To start up the development server run
+To start the development server run

 ```bash
 npm run-script start